Student Health Services

 AlcoholEdu, Haven, and Haven Plus

 AlcoholEdu and Haven are online education programs that are required for all new incoming freshmen.
 Haven Plus is required for all incoming Graduate Students.
-Failure to complete the programs will result in a hold preventing students from viewing their final grades.
+Failure to complete the programs will result in a hold preventing students from viewing their final grades in ASAP and requesting a transcript.
 For information about AlcoholEdu, Haven, or Haven Plus, visit the Student Health Services web site at www.utsa.edu/health/Alcoholedu.

 Bacterial Meningitis Vaccination